evanwills/matrix_parsefile_preprocessor/README.md

 	*	'normal' [default] do nothing (leave as is)
 	*	'compact' delete spaces & tabs from start and end of lines
 	*	'compressed' reduce multiple, consecutive white-spaces character to a single space character

+### _To do:_
+* Since normal Matrix key words (e.g. `%globals_asset_name%`) work in design parse files, It would be good if the validator checks these.
+Especially the modifiers.
+* Go through Squiz Matrix documentation and write code to validate all design tags as per documentation.